Module: RubyTerraform

 from ClassMethods

-Invokes the terraform workspace new command which creates a new workspace.
+terraform workspace newcommand which creates a new workspace. -

 .workspace_select(parameters = {}, invocation_options = {}) ⇒ Object